Educators and Community Groups

 Immerses students in the sacrifices made to gain the vote— from the start of the nation through the ongoing fight against voter suppression.
 They join a human suffrage timeline as the avatars they are assigned fight for and gain the vote.

-MODULE 2: The Truth about Turnout (Who’s got the power?)
+MODULE 2: The Truth about Turnout (Who’s got the power?)and Why Voting Matters

 Engages students in an analysis of turnout data focusing on their own age group and ethnicity.
 They role-play to challenge typical excuses for not voting.